WestpointLtd/tls_prober/README.md

 git clone <url goes here>
 ```

+TLS Prober requires python and has been tested using python 2.7, it is
+possible it may work with earlier versions too.

 Note that the current implementation will not work on Windows since it makes
 use of the select() system call which is not available on that platform.